AntoninKadrmas/Linux_On_Android/README.md

 # Fix to make GNOME work
 export XKL_XMODMAP_DISABLE=1
 /etc/X11/Xsession
-exec startlxde & # this is the line I added into File all other lines were already there
+exec startlxde & # this is the line I added into file all other lines were already there
 ```
-7. Rerun the vncserver
+8. Rerun the vncserver
 ```
 vncserver -localhost
 ```